I Got Hit by a City Sanitation Truck: Do I Have a Case?

 Proving Your Case Against the City?

 In almost all cases, auto and truck accidents against a public entity operate in the same fashion as in the private sector.
-Vehicle drivers must adhere to the rules of the road and stay within their respective lanes of travel, drive within the speed limit, obey traffic signals and signs, follow at a safe distance, yield to vehicles that have the right of way, maintain control of their vehicle, and make observations of traffic and road conditions.
+Vehicle drivers must adhere to the rules of the road and stay within their respective lanes of travel; drive within the speed limit, obey traffic signals and signs, follow at a safe distance, yield to vehicles that have the right of way, maintain control of their vehicle, and make observations of traffic and road conditions.
 The failure to adhere to these rules is usually negligence.

-Pain and Suffering and Permanent Injury
+Pain and Suffering and Permanent Injury from the Truck Accident

 Before you can bring a claim for damages under the New Jersey Tort Claims Act (Title 59), your injuries must be serious enough to satisfy the specific categories below in order to recover: